xmanolos/appa-browser/CONTRIBUTING.md

 Before you submit your Pull Request (PR) consider the following guidelines:

-1. Search [GitHub](https://github.com/xmanolos/appa-browser) for an open or closed PR that relates to your submission.
+1. Search in this repository for an PR (open or closed) that relates to your submission.
 You don't want to duplicate effort.
 2. Fork this repository.
 3. Create a branch for your changes, so we'll be easier to merge: